perseids-project/JackSON/README.md

 # JackSON
-JackSON is a lightweight API that will create, update, and retrieve JSON files RESTfully.
+JackSON is a lightweight API that will create, update, and retrieve json files RESTfully.
-It's especially useful for prototyping Javascript web-applications, because it frees you from having to think about back-end storage and format-conversion for a while.
+It is especially useful for prototyping Javascript web-applications.
 When used responsibly, client application data structures can be implemented, tested, and revised rapidly.

 # Install